 The procedure and its benefits can be summarised as follows:

 - No surgical cuts, no general anaesthesia

 - Keep your uterus and pelvic floor intact

-Uterine artery embolisation (UAE) means means blocking of the arteries supplying the uterus.
-It is performed by an interventional radiologist.
+Uterine artery embolisation (UAE) means blocking of the arteries supplying the uterus.
+UAE is performed by an interventional radiologist.
 Only a tiny nick on the skin is needed to allow insertion of a small 1 – 2mm diameter tube called a catheter into the femoral artery in the groin.
 The catheter is navigated to the uterine artery under X-ray guidance.
 Tiny particles are then injected inside the uterine arteries to block the blood flow, thereby starving and killing the adenomyosis tissue.
 Normal uterine tissue has immense capacity to recruit dormant vessels and therefore remains unharmed.